alexdallman1029/kickstarter-analysis/README.md

 Using a data from a popular crowdfunding website containing roughly 4,000 kickstaters, I have analyzed the data to determine the parameters of a successful kickstarter campaign, which should provide you with useful information for planning your own kickstater for your play, <i>Fever</i>.
 ## Data
 Data was collected from a popular crowdfunding website, and N = 4113.
-## Methods
+## Methods and Analysis
 First, the average donation and percent funded for each campaign was calculated, which can be found on the Kickstarter sheet in rows Q and P, respectively.
-Next, I filtered for successful theater campaigns in the U.S (n = 525).
-## Analysis
+Next, I found the outcomes for campaigns organized by parent categories (see Figure 1), subcategories (see Figure 2), and launch date (see Figure 3) for campaigns within the U.S.
 ## Results
+Results for each outcome based on parent categories, subcategories, and launch date can be seen the appendix (Figures 1, 2, and 3.)
+The parent category with the highest count of successful campaigns was theater.
+The subcategory with the highest count of successful campaigns was plays, and the lowest was.
+The month that launched the most successful Kickstarter campaigns was May, and the months of January, June, July, and October all had approximately the same number of failed campaigns launched.
 ## Conclusion
 Because most successful kickstarters in the plays and musicals category pledge for less than $2,000 in the months from May-July, I suggest you start a kickstarter, asking for $2,000 in the middle of the year.
 ## Appendix
 Figure 1<br>
 <img src="images/Parent%20Category%20Chart.png" width="500"><br><br>